 It’s going to take some “‘splainin” to provide the background about my long and winding road.
 My hope is that the Holy Spirit will use me to reveal some of his truth to you through his work in me.

 This is not about me, although it may seem that way initially

 The most important characteristic of a deacon is that he understand that his ministry is not about him.
 Diaconal ministry is all about Christ and doing his will in service of his Church.
 So, writing about myself and my thoughts feels a bit unsettling.
 While I want to provide some background of myself and my journey thus far, I do so only that you might somehow experience Christ through his work in me.
 My goal is to make this blog one that is about Christ living in me.
-I pray that I will do well to accomplish this goal and that the Holy Spirit will in some way use these ramblings to advance his kingdom on earth.
+I pray that I will do well to accomplish this goal and that the Holy Spirit will in some way use my homilies and other thoughts to advance his kingdom on earth.

 If you want to know more about the nature of diaconal ministry, especially if you believe you may be called to be a deacon in the Catholic Church, I heartily recommend The Heart of the Diaconate by Deacon James Keating.
 It is probably the best book for anyone who may be discerning the call to ordination.

 OK, so now a bit more about me

 Christine and I both have children from a previous marriage.
 I have four (2 sons and 2 daughters) and she has one daughter.
 Between us we have 14 beautiful grandchildren with the 15th on the way.
 We were married civilly in 1999 and, after we each received a Declaration of Nullity, our marriage was convalidated in 2007.